makrai/notes/conneau18-sentence-embed-ling-acl.md

   * object number
 * semantic odd man out (SOMO) task,
   * we modified sentences by replacing a random noun or verb o with another
-  * bigrams formed by the replacement ... have frequencies that are comparable
+  * bigrams formed by the replacement have frequencies that are comparable
   * No sentence is included in both original and modified format, and
   * no replacement is repeated across train/dev/test sets
   * [classification:] whether a sentence has been modified or not
   * semantic factors, ranging from selectional preference to topical coherence
 * coordination inversion (CoordInv) benchmark contains
   * sentences made of two coordinate clauses.
 In half of the sentences, we
+  * The task is to tell whether a sentence is intact or modified.
   * balanced in terms of clause length, and original “They might be only memories, but I can still feel each one”
     becomes: “I can still feel each one, but they might be only memories.”
-  * Often ... requires an understanding of broad discourse and pragmatics
+  * Often requires an understanding of broad discourse and pragmatics
 * Row Hum.
 Eval. of Table 2 reports human-validated “reasonable” upper bounds
-  * BShift, SOMO and CoordInv ... can accidentally generate acceptable sents
+  * BShift, SOMO and CoordInv can accidentally generate acceptable sents
     * For these tasks, we ran Amazon Mechanical Turk experiments
     * majority voting.
 See Appendix for details